pedroliman/verdict/README.md

   """).via('gpt-4o-mini', retries=3, temperature=0.0)
 ```

 Applying this principle in various configurations allows us to approach the pareto-frontier of performance and inference time.
+Read on in our [Getting Started](https://verdict.haizelabs.com/docs) guide!

 ## Verdict for Evaluation, Guardrails, Verification, and Reinforcement Learning
 Verdict judges can be used anywhere to replace human feedback and verification.
 Naturally, they apply to at least the following scenarios: